fdobrovolny/esp-freertos-coremqtt-agent-task/README.md

 # esp-freertos-coremqtt-agent-task

-Ready made task for usage with esp-idf of the FreeRTOS coreMQTT Agent library
+Ready-made task for usage with esp-idf of the FreeRTOS coreMQTT Agent library

 ## How to use